parsampsh/process-manager/README.md

 > And see it's logs.
 > Simple as that.

+(Note: This only works in UNIX based operating systems, not Windows)

 ## Setup
 To set this thing up, first clone the project, then: